wpilibsuite/frc-docs/source/docs/software/getting-started/3rd-party-libraries.rst

 Libraries
 ---------

-.. warning:: Note: These are not links to directly plug in to the VS Code -> Install New Libraries (online) feature.
+.. warning:: These are not links to directly plug in to the VS Code -> Install New Libraries (online) feature.
 Click\
  these links to visit the vendor site to see whether they offer online installers, offline installers, or both. \

  Most vendors have not yet published final releases for 2019, keep an eye on the vendor pages for 2019 software releases.